mlfarrell/VGL-Vulkan-Core/README.md

 - Swapchain resizing-recreation isn't handled correctly yet.

-- The project as it stands, could use a much better solution for parsing SPIRV assembly and running old-school GLSL (version 150) code on the core.
-Both solutions involve a regex parsing solution that I'm not too crazy about.
-The SPIRV assembly regex parser needed to perform shader introspection is decent enough, but I'm sure a better solution exists.

-- Related to this:  The core currently lacks the ability to compile GLSL 150 and auto-conver to vulkan-enabled GLSL 450.
+- The core currently lacks the ability to compile GLSL 150 and auto-convert to vulkan-enabled GLSL 450.
 Currently my higher-level engine implements this (on top of this core) using tons of regex which is a giant hack.
 I'd like to have a more graceful solution to this.

 - Rendering performant OpenGL-style thick lines WITHOUT using a geometry shader would be a nice addition.